 \subsection{Negative Jain series and reflection symmetry}

-The states in the negative Jain series at $\nu{=}n/(2pn-1)$ are obtained by applying the particle-hole transformation to the Dirac parton \be n+\frac{1}{2} \rightarrow - \left(n + \frac{1}{2}\right)\,. \ee The resulting response action is then simply \be \mathcal L = \frac{1}{4\pi} \frac{n+1}{2p(n+1) - 1} AdA + \frac{n (-(n+1) + 2p)}{2pn+1} \frac{1}{4\pi} Ad\omega \,, \ee which is just the negative Jain series with $n'{=}n+1$.
+The states in the negative Jain series at $\nu{=}n/(2pn{-}1)$ are obtained by applying the particle-hole transformation to the Dirac parton \be n+\frac{1}{2} \rightarrow - \left(n + \frac{1}{2}\right)\,. \ee The resulting response action is then simply \be \mathcal L = \frac{1}{4\pi} \frac{n+1}{2p(n+1) - 1} AdA + \frac{n [-(n+1) + 2p]}{2pn+1} \frac{1}{4\pi} Ad\omega \,, \ee which is just the negative Jain series with $n'{=}n{+}1$.

-This particle-hole transformation is \emph{not} the particle-hole symmetry of the LLL electrons near half-filling.
+This particle-hole transformation is \emph{not} the particle-hole symmetry of the LLL electrons near half filling.
 This transformation does not have to preserve the spectrum of the original electron problem.
-It does, however, preserve the spectrum of the Dirac partons since they are close to half-filling and it does not affect the spectrum of $\phi$ at all.
-This may explain why enforcing the reflection symmetry discussed in Ref.~\cite{Goldman18} was the right strategy.
-This transformation changes the chirality of the parton state suggesting that the lower energy collective mode for positive and negative Jain series have different chiralities, while the high energy collective mode has the same chirality.
+It does, however, preserve the spectrum of the Dirac partons, since they are close to half filling and it does not affect the spectrum of $\phi$ at all.
+This may explain why enforcing the reflection symmetry discussed in Ref.~\cite{Goldman18} is the right strategy.
+This transformation changes the chirality of the parton state, suggesting that the lower-energy collective modes for positive and negative Jain series have different chiralities, while the high-energy collective mode has the same chirality.